-Climatic conditions as well as fire activity control soil conditions and nutrient turn-over in these tropical savanna ecosystems as they affect soil temperature, soil moisture levels and thus oxygen availability in the soil matrix and availability and structure of organic matter and inorganic nutrients.
-Biogenic N trace gases are produced in soils through the microbial processes of nitrification and denitrification (Conrad, 1996), two key processes of N cycling in terrestrial ecosystems.
-The mineralization of organic material leads to the formation of ammonium (NH4+), which serves as a substrate for autotrophic and/or heterotrophic nitrification.
+Climatic conditions as well as fire activity control soil conditions and nutrient turn-over in tropical savanna ecosystems as they affect soil temperature, soil moisture levels and thus oxygen availability in the soil matrix and availability and as well as structure of organic matter and besides inorganic nutrients.
+Biogenic N trace gases are produced in soils through the microbial processes of nitrification and denitrification (Conrad, 1996), two key processes 5 of N cycling in terrestrial ecosystems.
+The mineralization of organic material leads to the formation of ammonium (NH+4), which serves as a substrate for autotrophic and/or heterotrophic nitrification.
 Under aerobic conditions, autotrophic and/or heterotrophic nitrifying organisms oxidise NH_4^+ via hydroxylamine (NH2OH) and nitrite (NO2) to nitrate (NO3).
-Anaerobic conditions in the soil or in micro-sites promote the denitrification process, using NO_3^-/NO_2 as alternative electron acceptors.
-Depending on environmental conditions, NO_3^- is reduced stepwise via NO_2 , nitric oxide (NO) and N_2O to inert nitrogen (N_2).
-N_2O as well as NO emissions from soils depend on the rates of nitrification and denitrification and underlying environmental conditions.
-Both processes can occur simultaneously in the soil due to the heterogeneity of soils with regard to gas diffusion and metabolic activity, which can create anaerobic microsites even in well aerated soil (Granli and Bøckman, 1995).
-The primary controls of N2O as well as NO production and emission are the availability of NH_4^+ and NO_3^- , the content of decomposable organic substrate and the soil aeration status, whereas soil temperature and pH are secondary controls (Granli and Bøckman, 1995).
-The significant variability of environmental factors (soil, vegetation and hydrological properties) across space and time (e.g., Davidson, 1991; Papen and Butterbach-Bahl, 1999) has often been demonstrated to control the magnitude and variability of N2O and NO emissions from soils.
-Soil water status mainly regulating soil aeration conditions was found to act as the main control driver for N2O emissions in most tropical soils (e.g., Butterbach-Bahl et al., 2004b; Davidson, 1991; Grover et al., 2012; Linn and Doran, 1984; Werner et al., 2007b), although, due to the complexity of interacting environmental controls, it is difficult to obtain relationships of predictive value (Andersson et al., 2003).
+Anaerobic conditions in the soil or in micro-sites promote the denitrification process, using 10 NO_3^-/NO_2 as alternative electron acceptors.
+Depending on environmental conditions, $NO_3^$ is reduced stepwise via NO2, nitric oxide (NO) and N2O to inert nitrogen (N2).
+N2O as well as NO emissions from soils depend on the rates of nitrification and denitrification and underlying environmental conditions.
+Both processes can occur simultaneously in the soil due to the heterogeneity of soils with regard to gas diffusion and metabolic activity, which can 15 create anaerobic micro-sites even in well aerated soil(Granli and Bøckman, 1995).
+The primary controls of N2O as well as NO production and emission are the availability of NH{4}^{+} and NO3-, the content of decomposable organic substrate and the soil aeration status, whereas soil temperature and pH are secondary controls (Granli and Bøckman, 1995see Baggs 2008 and Butterbach et al., 2013 for a summary of these processes and their functioning).
+20 The significant variability of environmental factors (soil, vegetation and hydrological properties) across space and time (e.g., Davidson, 1991; Papen and Butterbach-Bahl, 1999) has often been demonstrated to control the magnitude and variability of N2O and NO emissions from soils.
+Soil water status mainly regulating soil aeration conditions was found to act as the main driver for N_2O emissions in most tropical soils (e.g., Butterbach-Bahl et al., 2004b; 25 Davidson, 1991; Grover et al., 2012; Linn and Doran, 1984; Werner et al., 2007b), although, due to the complexity of interacting environmental controls, it is difficult to obtain relationships of predictive value (Andersson et al., 2003).
+As savanna regions are characterized by climates with distinct wet and dry seasons (see above), the biogeochemical processes and associated trace gas exchange can be expected to also exhibit strong seasonal patterns following the hygric regime (e.g., Andersson et al., 2003; Eamus and Prior, 2001) a feature also reported for other tropical ecosystems (seasonal tropical rainforest ecosystems: Breuer et al., 2000; Butterbach-Bahl et al., 2004b; Werner et al., 2007b, 2006).
+Most datasets of N trace gas emissions from savanna soils show a substantial variation of N2O and NO emissions on a seasonal scale following the hygric conditions (e.g., Castaldi et al.